Federal and State Health Laws

 Note: CalOHII includes the following information in order to provide current, accurate, and authoritative general information regarding laws related to the privacy and security of health information.
 The content on this website does not constitute legal advice or legal opinions.
 Please consult an attorney if you need legal advice.

 Health Insurance Portability and Accountability Act (HIPAA) – HIPAA establishes national standards for the administration and protection of individuals’ health information (e.g., medical or health records, personal health information).
-These rules apply to organizations called “covered entities” (which are healthcare providers, health plans and healthcare clearinghouses that conduct healthcare transactions electronically) or “business associations” (conducting health care transactions on behalf of a covered entity).
+These rules apply to organizations called “covered entities” (which are healthcare providers, health plans and healthcare clearinghouses that conduct healthcare transactions electronically) or “business associates” (conducting health care transactions on behalf of a covered entity).
 HIPAA is comprised of the following components:

 - HIPAA Privacy Rule – The Privacy Rule requires appropriate safeguards to protect the privacy of patient-identifying health information, and sets limits and conditions on the uses and disclosures of such information without patient authorization.
 General exceptions allow for treatment, payment, and healthcare operations.
 The Privacy Rule also gives patients’ rights over their health information, including the rights to access and request corrections.